WHO Redefines Burnout As A 'Syndrome' Linked To Chronic Stress At Work

 The new WHO definition also requires that to diagnose burnout, mental health professionals have to rule out anxiety, mood disorders and other stress-related disorders.

 Cheung thinks that's important.
-"Burnout is different from depression in that it is tied specifically tied to our work and our relationship with our work," she says.
+"Burnout is different from depression in that it is tied specifically to our work and our relationship with our work," she says.

 Cheung says that understanding this distinction could lead to more targeted research into how to prevent and treat the problem.